 While they won the series in six games and advanced to the Western Conference Finals for the first time in franchise history, they lost Kawhi Leonard to a knee injury that kept him out of their remaining games.
 His absence, while it allowed George to shine, was clearly too much to overcome, with LA losing to the Suns in six games.

-If you are a fan of the Los Angeles Clippers, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
-Do the Los Angeles Clippers have the star power to make it all the way to The NBA Finals in 2022?
+If you are a fan of the Los Angeles Clippers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Los Angeles Clippers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Los Angeles Clippers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!